thememestock/memestock/README.md

 ### 1. Prerequisites

-Ensure you have Python 3.10+ installed along with standard cryptographic bindings.
+Ensure you have Python 3.10+ installed along with standard native cryptographic bindings.

 ```bash
 python --version